MadMcCrow/Question/README.md

 ## Current Status

-Question enables you to make simple text questions based on the logic : one question/ multiple answers / one action per answer
+Question enables you to make simple text questions based on the logic : one question/ multiple answers / one action per answer it also allows you to make a prompt ot allow the user to type text

+an example is available in `Question_Example.py`

 ## Requierements